 Pharmacists, too, may be authorized to take verbal orders from physicians in certain situations, particularly related to medication orders.
 In some cases, respiratory therapists and other allied healthcare professionals may also be authorized to take verbal orders, depending on the facility’s policies and protocols.

-What must Authorized Healthcare Professionals do when taking a Verbal Order from a Physician?
+What Must Authorized Healthcare Professionals Do When Taking a Verbal Order From a Physician?

 - Follow up with a written order: The physician should provide a written order as soon as possible after giving a verbal order.
 This written order should confirm the details of the verbal order and should be signed and dated by the physician.

-Who can enter Computerized Orders for Physicians?
+Who Can Enter Computerized Orders for Physicians?

 Pharmacists may be authorized to enter medication therapy-related orders, and ancillary staff may enter orders for routine tasks related to their specialty.
 The specific regulations and protocols governing this may vary from one healthcare facility to another and depend on state or national regulations.
 All healthcare professionals authorized to enter orders must do so under the supervision of a physician and according to established policies and protocols.
 They must also have the necessary training and competency to enter orders accurately and safely.

-Verbal Orders are accepted by Nurses from a Physician during when?
+Verbal Orders Are Accepted by Nurses From a Physician During When?

 A nurse can accept verbal orders from a physician in certain situations, but it depends on the policies and regulations of the healthcare facility, as well as the state or country where the nurse is practicing.

 - The order is for a task or procedure that falls within the scope of the nurse’s practice: Nurses are only authorized to perform certain tasks or procedures based on their level of training and certification.
 The physician must give verbal orders that are appropriate for the nurse’s level of training and certification.

-- The order is necessary for the immediate treatment or care of the patient: Verbal orders are generally only accepted when a patient’s condition requires immediate treatment or intervention and the physician is not immediately available to write a written order.
+- The order is necessary for the immediate treatment or care of the patient: Verbal orders are generally only accepted when a patient’s condition requires immediate treatment or intervention, and the physician is not immediately available to write a written order.

-- The order is promptly documented: The nurse must document the order in the patient’s medical record as soon as possible after receiving it, and the physician should provide a written order as soon as possible.
+- The order is promptly documented: The nurse must document the order in the patient’s medical record as soon as possible after receiving it, and the physician should provide a written order as quickly as possible.